NgesBrian/tddphp/README.md

 It holds the php classes that I want to test.
 In this case, I have a sum clas with two functions that sum up items in an array add that adds two numbers

 # tests
-It contains the written test to test the functions in the above class. i have demonstrated 6 asserts
+It contains the written tests class to test the functions in the above class. i have demonstrated 6 asserts

 # Vendor
 It contains bin and related installations of phpunit gotten from composer install.
 I use PHPUnit version 5.